whilenot-dev/whilenot-dev.github.io/content/posts/cool-bugs-vs-shitty-bugs-part-1.md

 Thank you for having a look and stepping through it with me!

-And thank you, Mihail Georgescu, for proof reading this blog post!
+And thank you, Mihail Georgescu & Dominik Manser, for feedback and proof reading this blog post!